Literatures and Languages Department (Modern Languages)

 Learning a foreign language entails being able to understand others, being understood by others, as well as discovering the culture of native speakers.
 When learning French, you discover French culture (customs & traditions, food & wine, fashion & movies, art & castles...), as well as a multitude of other Francophone cultures.
 Combined linguistic and cultural knowledge opens lines of communication with millions of people for whom French is their foremost means of communication.

-The following narratives demonstrate how the French language is still very much alive and illustrate why it is pertinent to learn French:
+Narratives demonstrate the French language is still very much alive:

 - During the terrible event of the earthquake in Haiti many TV viewers realized how widely French was spoken on the island and how crucial it was for the workers to be able to communicate in French with the population in desperate need of help.